betrusted-io/betrusted-io.github.io/avalanche-noise.md

 existing points used in the existing avalanche generator, which are then re-purposed to drive the modular noise generator through the magic of FPGAs.

+The astute observer will note the random resistor hanging off of a solder pad on the bottom edge of the carrier board, that's just a technique I use to "save" components when swapping stuff out to try different things, as a component tacked onto a pad has minimal parisitic effect on the circuit.

 ## Characterization